-It speeds decision making.
-A governance model lays out who is responsible for what, establishes decision criteria and dependencies at the outset to make sure decisions can happen fast and not get stuck in limbo.
+A governance model lays out who is responsible for what and establishes decision criteria and dependencies at the outset to make sure decisions can happen fast and not get stuck in limbo.

 For more details on the specific roles within a COE and these steering committees, check out part 2 of our COE blog series.

 A COE’s Role in Communicating and Managing Change